 Architecture

 Architects frequently use the principles of similarity when creating blueprints and models.
 A blueprint is essentially a scaled-down version of the actual building.
-The angles must remain the same, and the proportions of the sides must be maintained to ensure that the final structure is a faithful representation of the design.
+The angles must remain the same, and the proportions of the sides must be maintained to check that the final structure is a faithful representation of the design.

-For example, if an architect designs a building with a rectangular facade where the ratio of width to height is 1:2, the blueprint must maintain this ratio.
+As an example, if an architect designs a building with a rectangular facade where the ratio of width to height is 1:2, the blueprint must maintain this ratio.
 If the blueprint shows a width of 10 cm, the height must be 20 cm.
 Similarly, the angles at the corners must remain 90 degrees in both the blueprint and the actual building.

 Mapmaking